Cyber-Sammy/LeftForgotten/README_CURSEFORGE.md

 <summary>BROKEN BUT PLAYABLE</summary>

 [Big Globe](https://modrinth.com/mod/big-globe)<br>
 *Entering and leaving works fine.
 The Brittle Bedrock though?
-Can't even place it in the world.
+It can't even generate at Big Globe's bedrock layer to give the player easier access to this mod's content.

 </details>